-Dharamshala is also the seat of His Holiness The Dalai Lama, the spiritual leader of Tibetan Buddhism and the Tibetan Government in Exile is also based out of Dharamshala.
+Dharamshala is also the seat of His Holiness The Dalai Lama, the spiritual leader of Tibetan Buddhism, and the Tibetan Government in Exile is also based out of Dharamshala.
 The Tibetan influence is easy to spot with all the beautiful monasteries spread across the Kangra Valley.
-With a plethora of great Middle-eastern, Tibetan, and Himachali food options, the food and cafe culture in Dharamshala is also growing steadily in prominence.
+With a plethora of great Middle-Eastern, Tibetan, and Himachali food options, the food and cafe culture in Dharamshala is also growing steadily in prominence.

-Dharamshala is not just a town, but also a district that comprises smaller towns like Mcleodganj, Dharamkot, Bhagsu and Triund.
+Dharamshala is not just a town, but also a district that comprises smaller towns like McLeodganj, Dharamkot, Bhagsu, and Triund.
 These villages are gateways to great hikes in the Dhauladhar and also make for a great spot to view the birds of Kangra Valley.

-Winter in Dharamshala and Mcleodganj can be quite extreme and most guest houses aren’t really equipped to help you combat the heat, so if you’re on a budget and expect to have a heater or have access to hot water at all times, then winter is not the time for you.
-Dharamsala in the monsoons can be very wet and not conducive for heavy treks but the place is quite green, serene and very pleasant.
+Winter in Dharamshala and McLeodganj can be quite extreme and most guest houses aren’t really equipped to help you combat the heat.
+If you’re on a budget and expect to have a heater or have access to hot water at all times, then winter may not be the time for you.
+Dharamshala in the monsoons can be very wet and not conducive for heavy treks but the place is quite green, serene and very pleasant.

 While the monastery may be deemed a bit simple from the outside, the place is known to have an extremely calming effect on people.
 Try making it for the evening prayers to witness the chanting of the monks and maybe even interact with them after for life lessons and perspectives.

 This is the official residence of the Dalai Lama.
 If you plan well in advance, you may even be able to meet with the Dalai Lama and attend one of his discourses (Tip: check the schedule on their official website to see if there are discourses around the time when you’re going.)